 Prior to the invention of Rit dye in 1917, people dyed cloth with aniline dyes primarily supplied by Germany, but the advent of WWII severed this supply leading to Charles C. Huffman’s invention.
 Rit dye was a home dye that included soap that would dye and wash fabrics at the same time.
 Rit dye was not a natural vegetable plant dye, however, and included synthetic chemicals – including a fixative to help the garment retain the color.

 Backtrack to ancient history and we can see that a lack of synthetics didn’t stop our forefathers, or mothers, from utilizing natural plant dyes.
-Making fabric dye with fruits and vegetables is fairly easy and inexpensive, especially if you have a garden or access to an area where you can pick them easily.
+Making fabric dye with fruits and vegetables is relatively easy and inexpensive, especially if you have a garden or access to an area where you can pick them easily.